OneLiteFeatherNET/feedback-fusion/docs/docs/frontend-library/index.md

 ::: info
 The documentation reuses the same prompt definition in the most parts.
 As we do not want to strip down all our underlying functions we use the `msw` to mock the gRPC requests made by the library.
+Therefore we have to wait till the msw is up and running and longer loading times for the components will occur.
 :::

 ## About